 Here are a few things you need to know:

-- Sand the existing finish to allow the new stain to stick better.
+- Sand the existing finish to allow the new coatings to stick better.

 - It’s better to remove damaged finishes than staining over them.

-- It’s better to use the same color.
+- It’s better to use the same color shade.

 - Concrete sandpaper